-This material is based upon work supported by the National Institute of Food and Agriculture, U.S. Department of Agriculture and the Office of Family Policy, Children and Youth, developed in collaboration with Pennsylvania State University.
-The tip sheets are adapted from Let's Go!, a childhood obesity prevention program.
+This material is based upon work supported by the National Institute of Food and Agriculture, U.S. Department of Agriculture and the Office of Family Readiness Policy, Children and Youth, developed in collaboration with Pennsylvania State University.

 Making good choices when you're at the commissary can set your family up for healthy eating.
 Check out this tip sheet for a variety of delicious options to serve other than soda, creative ways to incorporate more fruits and vegetables into your family's diet and more.